 A Pilot-Based Approach

-One of the best ways to ensure your organization’s KM roadmap achieves these four main goals is to take a pilot-based approach.
+One of the best ways to ensure your organization’s KM roadmap achieves these five main goals is to take a pilot-based approach.
 A pilot-based approach is based on agile principles and has served us successfully throughout the years, through KM initiative implementations across industries and in organizations of differing sizes.
 It consists of breaking down recommendations into repeatable, reproducible pilots.
 So, for example, instead of starting a monolithic revamp of a Communities of Practice (CoP) initiative, it can be broken down into pilots for (i) leadership and governance, (ii) success indicators and evaluation metrics, (iii) participation incentives, and (iv) CoP knowledge dissemination and institutionalization.

 There are several benefits of a pilot-based approach that help cement KM within an organization: